jxnl/blog/docs/systematically-improve-your-rag.md

 [![Top 10 Course on Maven](writing/posts/img/rag-playbook-course.png)](https://maven.com/applied-llms/rag-playbook)

-Elevate your Retrieval-Augmented Generation (RAG) systems with our intensive, industry-leading course launching February 2024.
+Enhance your Retrieval-Augmented Generation (RAG) systems with our advanced course launching in February 2024.

-This program has attracted students from tech giants like Amazon, Adobe, Zapier, Meta, Intuit, Shopify, Neo4j, Cisco, as well as numerous independent AI consultants.
-Our approach decomposes your system into its core components, identifying bottlenecks and guiding you through focused experiments to enhance your system's performance end to end.
+Our program has drawn students from major tech companies like Amazon, Adobe, and Zapier, as well as independent AI consultants.
+We break down your system into its key parts, identify problem areas, and guide you through targeted experiments to improve your system's overall performance.

-We transcend vague directives like "just make it better," offering tangible, step-by-step instructions on how to effectively analyze and leverage your data.
-Learn what it means to 'look at your data' and how to use it to build better products.
+We go beyond vague advice like "just make it better."
+Instead, we offer clear, step-by-step instructions on how to effectively analyze and use your data.
+You'll learn what it truly means to 'examine your data' and how to apply this knowledge to create superior products.

-Enroll now to benefit from:
+Sign up now to gain:

-- Hands-on, practical learnin
+- Practical, hands-on learning experiences
 - Real-world case studies
-- 12 hours of dedicated office hours with expert instructors
+- 12 hours of dedicated time with expert instructors
-- A community of like-minded professionals
+- Access to a community of like-minded professionals

-Don't miss this opportunity to transform your RAG skills and stay ahead in the competitive AI landscape.
+Don't miss this opportunity to elevate your RAG skills and maintain a competitive edge in the rapidly evolving AI field.

 ![RAG Playbook Course](writing/posts/img/course-review.png)

-This is for professionals who are serious about building production-ready RAG systems.
+This course is for professionals who want to build real-world RAG systems.

 ## Why now?

-- RAG is a new field, creating a level playing field for all learners
+- RAG is new, so everyone starts at the same level
-- Everyone is starting from the ground up, regardless of prior experience
-- This course offers a unique opportunity to get ahead of the curve
-- Early understanding of RAG principles can lead to significant competitive advantages
-- The timing is perfect to build a strong foundation in this emerging technology
-- Instructor's insights are particularly valuable in this nascent stage of RAG development
+- It's a chance to learn before others do
+- Understanding RAG early can give you an edge

-## Won't a lot change by February?
+## Will things change a lot by February?

-- Course focuses on timeless fundamentals of problem decomposition
+- The course teaches problem-solving skills that don't change
-- You'll learn to conduct rapid evaluations and identify bottlenecks
+- You'll learn how to test and find issues quickly
-- Emphasis on efficient resource allocation for RAG systems
+- You'll learn how to use resources well in RAG systems
-- Skills in building UIs that generate valuable training data
-- These core competencies remain relevant regardless of technological changes

-## Why does my team need this?
+## Why should my team take this course?

-- Align your team on RAG best practices
+- Get everyone on the same page about RAG best practices
-- Save months of trial and error
+- Save time by avoiding mistakes
-- Build scalable systems that prevent future rewrites
+- Build systems that can grow without needing to start over
-- Foster a data-driven culture of continuous improvement
-- Bridge gaps between technical and business teams
-- Learn from real-world case studies across industries
-- Connect with professionals facing similar challenges

 ## What are people saying?